Zod Showcase

 }

-// ~15 lines to check 3 fields — and still easy to miss one
+// Ca. 15 lines to check 3 fields.
+And it's still too easy to miss one

 function isUser(value: unknown): value is User {